openstreetmap/owg-website/2025/02/15/post-mortem.md

 ## 4. Root Cause Analysis

 - **Primary Cause:**
-  - Failure of HE.net routing equipment in Amsterdam, which was a single point of failure for the Amsterdam servers internet connectivity.
+   - Failure of HE.net routing equipment in Amsterdam, which was a single point of failure for the Amsterdam servers' internet connectivity.

 - **Contributing Factors:**
   - Lack of a fully operational second ISP at the time of the outage.